 '''

 List taskCounts = querySvc.queryAggregatedTasks(ctx,

 Column.getColumn(WFTaskConstants.STATE_COLUMN),

 ITaskQueryService.AssignmentFilter.MY,

 keyWordFilter,

 filterPredicate,

-false,
+false.

 '''

-false);
+false):

-13.2.8 Use the Count API Methods for Counting the Number of Tasks int numberOfTasks = querySvc.countTasks(ctx, ITaskQueryService.AssignmentFilter.MY, keyWordFilter, filterPredicate);
+16.2.8 Use the Count API Methods for Counting the Number of Tasks

 Sometimes it is only necessary to count how many tasks exist that match certain criteria.
 Rather than calling the queryTasks API method, and determining the size of the returned list, call the countTasks API method, which returns only the number of matching tasks.
 The performance impact of returning a count of tasks is much lower than returning a list of task objects.